Glossary

 Learn more

-Random Forest is a versatile and powerful machine learning algorithm widely used for both classification and regression tasks.
+Random Forest is a versatile and powerful machine learning (ML) algorithm widely used for both classification and regression tasks.
 It belongs to the family of ensemble learning methods, which combine multiple individual models to achieve better prediction accuracy and robustness than any single model could achieve on its own.
+Proposed by Leo Breiman, it builds upon the concept of decision trees by introducing randomness.

 Several key aspects define a Random Forest: